Disney seeks to toss district lawsuit in DeSantis feud

 By Tom Hals

-WILMINGTON, Delaware, July 14 (Reuters) - Walt Disney Co asked a Florida judge on Friday to dismiss a lawsuit by a state oversight board as part of the entertainment giant's effort to pursue its case against Governor Ron DeSantis, the latest development in a year-long feud.
+WILMINGTON, Delaware, July 14 (Reuters) - Walt Disney Co will ask a Florida judge on Friday to dismiss a lawsuit by a state oversight board as part of the entertainment giant's effort to pursue its case against Governor Ron DeSantis, the latest in a year-long feud between the two.

-Disney urged Judge Margaret Schreiber in Orlando to dismiss a lawsuit filed in May by the Central Florida Tourism Oversight District, which controls development around the company's theme parks.
+Disney wants Judge Margaret Schreiber in Orlando to dismiss a lawsuit filed in May by the Central Florida Tourism Oversight District, which controls development around the company's theme parks.

-At the end of an hour-long hearing, Schreiber asked both sides to submit by Wednesday proposed orders to resolve Disney's request, but she did not say when she would rule.

 At the same time, Disney is pursuing its own lawsuit filed in April against the governor in federal court that claims DeSantis "weaponized" state government against the company for attacking a law central to the governor's agenda.